Western New Debt

 As Western New England follows its natural business cycle, the capital allocation decisions will not magically go away.
 Western New's decision-makers have to determine if most of the cash flows will be poured back into or reinvested in the business, reserved for other projects beyond operational needs, or paid back to stakeholders and investors.

 Western New England currently holds 156.46 M in liabilities with Debt to Equity (D/E) ratio of 0.52, which is about average as compared to similar companies.
-Note, when we think about Western New's use of debt, we should always consider it together with its cash and equity.Western New Total Assets Over Time
+Note, when we think about Western New's use of debt, we should always consider it together with its cash and equity.Western New Assets Financed by Debt

 Most Western bonds can be classified according to their maturity, which is the date when Western New England has to pay back the principal to investors.
 Maturities can be short-term, medium-term, or long-term (more than ten years).
 Longer-term bonds usually offer higher interest rates but may entail additional risks.